More and more Americans are deciding to buy their own propane tanks rather than leasing.

 Several factors influence how long a tankful of propane lasts:

-First, for what purpose are you using the tank?
-If you are using propane only to heat your home, it will last longer than if you are using it for heat plus power to appliances.
+First, what are you using the tank for?
+If you are using propane only to heat your home, it will last longer than if you are also using it to power appliances.

 Second, how big is your home?
 A bigger home requires more energy to heat and, therefore, uses propane more quickly.